 Nutty Oatmeal Chocolate Chunk Cookies

-- 2 sticks 230 grams unsalted butter, cold and cut up
+- 2 sticks unsalted butter, cold, cut into chunks (230 grams)

 - 2 large eggs